kdails/project3/README.md

     - you're going to input a title of a film where "title" is.<br>
     - you're going to input a director of the film where "director" is.<br>
     - you're going to input a genre for the film where "genre" is.<br>
-    - you're going to input your own rating of the film (of type string) where "rating" is.<br>
+    - you're going to input your own rating of the film (of type string) where "rating" is.
 <h4> You should do this more than once so the next paths show more and pull more data from the items you added to your database!</h4>
 <h3> Flask Path #3 </h3>
 - Now if you alter the URL to write http://localhost:5000/all_movies you'll see all the films you inputted in the last step!
 If you added no movies yet, a message will let you know that.